Samriddhi3/IRCA/README.md

 ## Contributors

-This project is maintained by [Aditi Khyadad] and contributions from [Aditi Khyadad, Shreya P M, Sakshi Talur and Girish T].
-For any inquiries or support, please contact [aditikhyadad@gmail.com].
+This project is maintained by [Samriddhi Gurunath S] and contributions from [Samriddhi Gurunath S, Saya Govardhan, Vijalakshmi Aralikatti and Siddharth Bidari].
+For any inquiries or support, please contact [g3samriddhi@gmail.com].